 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-A methadone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+An overdose can be fatal, especially in a child or other person using this medicine without a prescription.

 What should I avoid while using methadone?